-Traffic can celebrate clearing the notorious traffic at Stonehenge with a small service area by the Countess Roundabout.
+Traffic can celebrate clearing the notorious queues at Stonehenge with a small service area by the Countess Roundabout.

-Catering: Burger King, Greggs, Subway Amenities: Travelodge Outdoor Space: Grass bank around overflow car park Forecourt: Shell, Select, Deli by Shell, Costa Express, AdBlue Containers, Free Cash Machine
+Catering: Burger King, Greggs, Subway Amenities: Travelodge Outdoor Space: Grass bank around overflow car park; public footpath connections Forecourt: Shell, Select, Deli by Shell, Costa Express, Free Cash Machine

 This information is provided to us by third parties.
 You should always check with staff on site.